Black Friday Offer! Get Up to $330 OFF per electric bike until stock lasts. Use code: “BlackFriday”

 • More affordable

-• Allowed to be carried indoors ( malls, stores and etc.)
+• Allowed to be carried indoors ( malls, stores, etc.)

 • Battery recharges faster